kuma-gee/godot-css-theme/README.md

 If you see any problems or have any ideas for new features feel free to create an issue or a PR

-Just make sure that the tests in `tests/e2e` are updated to handle the case and that features are documented in `FEATURES.md`.
+Just make sure that the features are documented in `FEATURES.md` and that there is some kind of test for it.

 - `base-syntax.css` - should contain all possible styles that can be set
 - `simple-syntax.css` - should contain all simplified syntax that is supported